The Place: Mystic, CT

 in order to recieve this group rate.

 The Project WET Foundation will offer conference scholarships for conference registration ($400) to two coordinators.
 Scholarships will be awarded to at least one new coordinator (of less than 3 years) who needs to attend to the New Coordinator Training and at least one existing coordinator who is active on a WETteam(s).
 Preference will be given to applicants who are presenting or needing to attend the New Coordinator Training.
-Application deadline is May 1st.
-Scholarships to be awarded in May.
+Applications are closed-- Scholarships were awarded in May.

 The best airport options for getting to Mystic are Hartford, CT or Providence, RI.
 Both are roughly one hour from Mystic.
 Transportation from the Hartford airport will be provided by the Connecticut Department of Energy & Environmental Protection (DEEP).
 Participants will need to confirm their flight schedule and transportation with Project WET before the conference.